sergionjr/sergionjr/README.md

 ### Hey! 👋
-My name is Sergio, I am a recent graduate from the University of Colorado Boulder.
-I am a full stack developer who specializes in C# & Python 3.
-(Though I do have experience with Java, JS, HTML and CSS).
+My name is Sergio, I am a Full Stack Developer with most of my experience in C# & Java (Although I do have experience with Node.js & Python) .
 I currently work as a Full Stack Developer

 ### 📫 How to reach me